powersj/powersj.io/content/post/ubuntu-rally-nyc.md

 ## Change Log Templates

-While the changelog follows a specific format, the text for each change log item is free form.
+While the change log follows a specific format, the text for each change log item is free form.
 The server team is working on developing a set of best practices and formats it expects to use for various scenarios and will enforce these during the git workflow process.

 # cloud-init